rcaileff/career_ladders/software_engineering/software_test_engineer.md

 ## SDLC/Process
 * Leads SE/Sr. developers through the Enova development process.
 * Leads a Ranger squad working with a Dedicated team to deliver projects within the Enova process.

-## Ruby / Rails Testing
-* Understands when to implement new Rails/Ruby testing tool features to replace older, custom code and plans implementation and rollout of new features.
-* Familiar with common, non-Ruby specific testing tools and idioms.